 Amazon To Invest $5 Billion In South Korea AI Data Centres

-Seoul: Amazon will invest over $5 billion to build AI data centres in South Korea by 2031, Seoul said Wednesday, calling it the country's largest-ever foreign investment.
+Amazon will invest over $5 billion to build AI data centres in South Korea by 2031, Seoul said on Wednesday, calling it the country's largest-ever foreign investment.

 "Garman unveiled plans to invest more than US$5 billion by 2031, including the construction of new AI data centres in the Incheon and Gyeonggi regions," Lee's office said, referring to areas near Seoul.